 Small amounts of stress are healthy and can help you get stuff done.
 But high levels of stress can have a serious impact on your mental and physical health so it’s important that you find ways to manage this during the coronavirus crisis when stress is inevitably ramped up.

-People find different things relaxing so we’ve constructed a list of our fave chilling out tips and urge you to give them a try to see which ones work for you!
 It took us a bloody long time but we did it, we really did it.
 Here are 101 different things you can do to chill out and reduce stress.